This blog may contain affiliate links. Read our disclosure policy for more info.

 32. Take a scenic flight around one of New Zealand’s national parks

-One of the best things to do in New Zealand is to go on a scenic flight and the best places to do it are in the stunning national parks scattered around the country.
+One of the best things to do in New Zealand is to go on a scenic flight!
+This country is full of stunning national parks, huge glaciers and mountain peaks, and long stretches of coastline.
 From the air, you get a completely new perspective and can really take in just how vast and diverse New Zealand is.
+I’ve taken scenic flights all over the world, and I can honestly say that New Zealand is the most beautiful place to do this!

 Scenic flights aren’t cheap but once in the air, you’ll quickly forget about what you paid for the tour and just be blown away by the breathtaking views.